serverlesspolska/serverless-iam-test-helper/README.md

 You will get the **best results** when using that approach in projects that follow *hexagonal architecture*, so you can easily test in isolation parts (modules) of your application.
 Check out this [serverless-hexagonal-template](https://github.com/serverlesspolska/serverless-hexagonal-template) for Serverless Framework and an article describing [why and how to use it](https://dev.to/pzubkiewicz/testing-serverless-apps-has-never-been-easier-442m).

-### The `assumeUserRoleBack` aka compensation
+### Test compensation
-The `IamTestHelper` class provides a method named `assumeUserRoleBack()`, which allows assuming your own (local IAM user) role back.
+The *test compensation* is an approach when test cleans up after itself.

 That proves to be useful when you test a Lambda IAM Role that is allowed **only** to create elements (i.e. in DynamoDB database) but you want to perform a cleanup of sorts after the test, so there aren't any leftovers after test execution.

-My patter to achieve that is depicted by code below:
+My pattern to achieve that is depicted by code below:
 ```JavaScript
 const IamTestHelper = require('serverless-iam-test-helper')